YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 SQL-like language and Web Service that allows you to make queries on Web data.
 You can also use the REST module that comes with Mojito to make HTTP calls to Web services.

 We’re going to use both methods to get some data into our application.
-Our githubMojit will finally fetch live data, and we’re going to add another mojit to get Twitter data with the REST module.
+Our ``Github`` mojit will finally fetch live data, and we’re going to add another mojit to get Twitter data with the help of the Node.js module `simple-twitter <https://npmjs.org/package/simple-twitter>`_.

 Estimated Time
 --------------